mwiencek/yarb/README.md

 Adds additional entry files to `bundle`.
 See above for accepted inputs for `files`.

+Returns `bundle`.

 ### bundle.require(files)

 Adds non-entry files to be included in `bundle`.
 Only necessary if you want to include files that aren’t referenced by any entry files, or are referenced dynamically (e.g. `require('foo' + bar)`);

+Returns `bundle`.

 ### bundle.external(externalBundle)

 Looks to `externalBundle` when resolving required paths/IDs, excluding all modules that exist in it.
 Obviously, `externalBundle` must be loaded on the page before anything in `bundle` that references it executes.

+Returns `bundle`.

 ### bundle.expose(file, id)

 Calls `bundle.require` on `file` and aliases it as `id` for the current bundle and external bundles. `require(id)` will always takes precedence over normal path-resolution and always resolve to `file`.

+Returns `bundle`.

 ### bundle.transform(transform)

 Adds browserify-compatible `transform` to execute on all file contents before being parsed for `require` calls.

+Returns `bundle`.

 ### bundle.bundle([callback])

 Bundles everything together for the browser.

 Returns a readable stream that can be piped to disk or elsewhere.
 If a node-style `callback` is given, it’ll execute on completion with the arguments `(error, buffer)`.

 ## License